curl/everything-curl/usingcurl-returns.md

  12. During an active FTP session (PORT is used) while waiting for the server to connect, the timeout expired.
 It took too long for the server to get back.
-This is usually a sign that something is preventing the server from reaching curl succecssfully.
+This is usually a sign that something is preventing the server from reaching curl successfully.
 Like a firewall or other network arrangements.
 .
  13. Unknown response to FTP PASV command, Curl couldn't parse the reply sent to the PASV request.
 This is a strange server.
-PASV is used to setup the second data tranfer connection in passive mode, see the [FTP uses two connections](ftp-twoconnections.md) section for more on that.
+PASV is used to setup the second data transfer connection in passive mode, see the [FTP uses two connections](ftp-twoconnections.md) section for more on that.
 You might be able to work-around this problem by using PORT instead, with the `--ftp-port` option.